Windows OS Hub

 Connection string and DNS name for RD Connection Broker Cluster

-Once an RD Connection Broker HA configuration is enabled, you won’t be able to revert back to the internal RDCB database without decommissioning the whole RDS farm configuration.
+Once an RD Connection Broker HA configuration is enabled, you won’t be able to revert to the internal RDCB database without decommissioning the whole RDS farm configuration.

 Click Configure in the next step.